Legal Legal Advice

 • Anti-dilution and pre-emptive rights provisions.

-• What will happen if the relationship between the parties ends – including a resolution process that provides an agreed framework that can be implemented if issues arise.
+• What happens if the relationship between shareholders breaks down – including a resolution process that provides an agreed framework that can be implemented if issues arise.

 • Provisions for unwinding and deadlock.